AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 >Note that in **Integrated** mode you can't use the Exclusions feature or choose a DNS server.

+<a name="dns-server"></a>

 ### DNS server

 The purpose of Domain name system (DNS) is to translate websites' names into something browsers can understand, i.e. IP addresses.
 This job is performed by DNS servers.
 AdGuard VPN for iOS offers a choice between several DNS servers, each with their own special qualities.
-For example, AdGuard DNS removes ads and protects your device from tracking while Adguard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
+For example, AdGuard DNS removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
 DNS servers by different DNS providers may also work faster or slower depending on your location, ISP, and other factors.
 Choose the one that works best for you.
 You can find out more about DNS and its characteristics [in this article](https://kb.adguard.com/en/general/dns-filtering#what-is-dns).

+<a name="wi-fi"></a>

 ### Wi-Fi auto-protection

 VPN will automatically turn on when the device connects to a Wi-Fi network.

+<a name="theme"></a>

 ### Theme

 You can choose system default, dark or light theme of the app (available in iOS 13 and later versions).

+<a name="advanced-settings"></a>

 ### Advanced settings